-Naomi Judd, the legendary country singer and half of the mother-daughter duo The Judds, committed herself on Saturday at the age of 76 after a lengthy battle with mental illness, according to several sources.
+According to several sources, Naomi Judd, the legendary country singer and half of the mother-daughter duo The Judds, committed herself on Saturday at the age of 76 after a lengthy battle with mental illness.
 A representative for the late singer has yet to comment.

 “We had a tragedy today as sisters.
-Our lovely mother died to the disease of mental illness.
+Our lovely mother died of the disease of a mental illness.

-We’re totally destroyed.
-We’re dealing with a lot of sadness right now, but we know that as much as we loved her, so did the rest of the world “According to the statement, “We’ve entered the uncharted ground.”
+We’re destroyed.
+We’re dealing with a lot of sadness right now, but we know that as much as we loved her, so did the rest of the world.
+“According to the statement, “We’ve entered the uncharted ground.”

-Larry Strickland, Naomi’s 32-year-old husband, issued the following statement: “During this difficult time, Naomi Judd’s family has requested privacy.
+Larry Strickland, Naomi’s 32-year-old husband, said: “During this difficult time, Naomi Judd’s family has requested privacy.
 At this time, no other information will be shared.”

 Naomi was a longstanding supporter of mental health and penned an open letter for Mental Health Awareness Week in 2018, which she shared with PEOPLE exclusively.

 “The inevitable inquiry for anyone grieving the death of someone who committed suicide is, “Why did this happen?”
-We don’t have very good answers, unfortunately, “At the time, the musician wrote.
+We don’t have excellent answers, unfortunately, “At the time, the musician wrote.

-“Suicidal behavior is known to be associated with a variety of behavioral brain illnesses, including schizophrenia, bipolar disorder, and depression.
+“Suicidal behavior is associated with various behavioral brain illnesses, including schizophrenia, bipolar disorder, and depression.
 Among these mental illnesses, suicide is one of the leading causes of preventable death.”